|Nutrition Facts (per serving)|

 Searching for new sides for the holidays?
 This dish not only has make-ahead appeal, but it’s downright beautiful, with the burst of red cranberries against the backdrop of stunning orange.

 In general, mashed potatoes are a go-to staple in many households.
 However, there is something a little extra special about a mashed sweet potato dish that just makes the table that much more beautiful and festive.
 This dish is perfect for the holiday season and would complement many entrees and a variety of side dishes.
 This recipe is a true crowd-pleaser!

-While, these mashed potatoes would easily fit into your Thanksgiving or holiday dinner plan, you should also consider serving this side with a hearty main dish on a non-holiday day.
-Try Maple Oregano Pork Loin, Spinach and Feta Stuffed Chicken Thighs, or Grilled Prosciutto Wrapped Pork Chops.
-And almost any not-as-sweet vegetable recipe will complement the creamy sweetness in the potato.
-Try pairing with this Colorful Autumn Salad, Traditional Sauteed Mushrooms, or Creamed Kale.
+While, these mashed potatoes would easily fit into your holiday dinner plan, you should also consider serving this side with a hearty main dish on a non-holiday day.
+Try Maple Glazed Pork Loin, Spinach and Feta Stuffed Chicken Thighs, or Grilled Prosciutto Wrapped Pork Chops.
+And almost any not-as-sweet vegetable recipe will complement the creamy sweetness in the potato. it's also great paired with Colorful Autumn Salad, Traditional Sauteed Mushrooms, or Creamed Kale.

-- 1 cup frozen cranberries (defrosted and chopped)
+1 cup frozen cranberries, defrosted and coarsely chopped